emily1618/Data-Portfolio/Investing/README.md

-# Finding a Optimal Portfolio
+# Finding an Efficient Portfolio

-The attempt is to try the find a portfolio that have higher return and low risk.
+The attempt is to try the find a portfolio that have higher return and lower risk.
 We will see which tickers perform the best in cumulative return for the 5 years and analyze those tickers in each sector.
 You can pick out your own tickers from the sector analysis.
 For the portfolio, we will use the Sharpe Ratio to calculate the percentage of each ticker, check how many shares of each ticker's stock you will need to purchase and what is the total cost of investment.
 The price will be based on yesterday's closing price.

+What is **Cumulative Return**?
+- The cumulative return is the total change in the investment price over a set time—an aggregate return, not an annualized one.
+- Reinvesting the dividends or capital gains of an investment impacts its cumulative return.
+- Cumulative return figures for ETFs and mutual funds typically omit the impact of annual expense ratios and other fees on the fund's performance.
+- Taxes can also substantially reduce the cumulative returns for most investments unless they are held in tax-advantaged accounts.

+What is the difference between Cumulative vs. Annualized Return?
+- Annualized return is the return on investment received that year.
+- Cumulative return is the return on the investment in total.

-Create a new df use the Nasdaq.csv: `sec_df = pd.read_csv('/content/Nasdaq.csv')`.
-Because the stock symbol column is named 'Symbol', we will change to 'Ticker' to keep it consistent: `sec_df.rename(columns={'Symbol': 'Ticker'}, inplace=True)`.
-Here is our sectors again:
+Create a new df: `sec_df = pd.read_csv('/content/Nasdaq.csv')`.
+Because the ticker column is named 'Symbol', we will change to 'Ticker' to keep it consistent:
+`sec_df.rename(columns={'Symbol': 'Ticker'}, inplace=True)`.

+Here is our sectors:
 ![sector](https://user-images.githubusercontent.com/62857660/154612004-8e27ea47-9e63-4952-9cfd-1752b3fc2e87.jpg)

 Create df for each sector: